 Content that helps your brand connect with readers and boosts your bottom line is content that was created with a clear purpose in mind.

-That said, the first step toward creating a content strategy plan that truly delivers is defining both your long-term and short-term goals for what you’re putting out there.
+Therefore, the first step toward creating a successful content strategy plan is defining both your long-term and short-term goals for your content.

-- Are you looking to build your audience, establish your unique brand identity, or something else entirely?
+- Are you looking to build your audience, establish your unique brand identity, or achieve other objectives?

 - Is the objective to sell a particular product, gain newsletter subscribers, or build your social media following?

 You need to know where you’re going before you can start your journey.

 2. Understand your target audience